Pabau GO app

 Pro Tip

-Customise the planner template to match your patient population.
+Customize the planner template to match your patient population.
 If most patients are working professionals, add a ‘weekly review’ section for goal reflection.
-If managing crisis moments is a priority, include a ’emergency coping strategies’ reference card at the top of the daily page.
+If managing crisis moments is a priority, include an ’emergency coping strategies’ reference card at the top of the daily page.

 ADHD-friendly planning principles: What makes a planner effective

 Effective ADHD planners share common design and content features.
-Visual simplicity is paramount—busy, multicolored pages with overlapping sections overwhelm rather than support ADHD brains.
-Clean typography, ample white space, and consistent heading hierarchy reduce cognitive friction.
+Visual simplicity is paramount.
+Busy, multicolored pages with overlapping sections overwhelm rather than support ADHD brains, while clean typography, ample white space, and a consistent heading hierarchy reduce cognitive friction.

-A brain-dump section—unstructured space to capture every thought before filtering—addresses the ADHD tendency to feel flooded by intrusive thoughts.
-Once captured externally, the mind can relax and focus on organized prioritization.
+A brain-dump section gives patients unstructured space to capture every thought before filtering, which addresses the ADHD tendency to feel flooded by intrusive thoughts.
+Once those thoughts are captured externally, the mind can relax and focus on organized prioritization.
 Patient care management practices that track adherence to planning tools help clinicians identify which design features resonate with each patient and adjust accordingly.

 How planners support executive function scaffolding

-An ADHD planner is a clinically validated tool for supporting executive function, reducing overwhelm, and helping patients achieve consistency in self-management.
+An ADHD planner is a practical, evidence-informed tool for supporting executive function, reducing overwhelm, and helping patients achieve consistency in self-management.
 By sharing this template with your patients, you normalize the use of external structures as a treatment strategy and provide immediate, practical support for the planning and time-management deficits that define ADHD.

-The template works best when integrated into your clinical workflow—presented as part of psychoeducation, reviewed regularly in sessions, and supported by automated reminders that prompt consistent use.
-Book a demo to see how Pabau’s digital forms and patient portal can deliver and track ADHD planners within your clinic’s workflow.
+The template works best when integrated into your clinical workflow: presented as part of psychoeducation, reviewed regularly in sessions, and supported by automated reminders that prompt consistent use.
+Book a demo to see how Pabau’s digital forms and patient portal can deliver and track ADHD planners within your practice’s workflow.

 Continue your research